antonlogvinenko/history-tracker-analytics/README.md

 To Do
 =====
-- building distributions based on resulting hashmap
+- test building distribution
-- connect time to amount
+- test drawing; how to build graphs?

-- drawing data
+- make namespaces, too much code

+- place sample 'statistics' and distribution-n files under git